mysterious-coding/base_entranced/README.md

 ####g_sexydisruptor
 0 = lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)

-1 = all lethal sniper shots cause incineration effect
+1 = all lethal sniper shots cause incineration effect (this is just for fun/cool visuals)

 ####Reset siege to round 1 on /map vote
 No more changing maps with timer going down.